llnl/benchmarks/docs/12_laghos/laghos.rst

 For Laghos we define the following restrictions on source code modifications:

 * Laghos must use MFEM and Hypre as the solver library, available at https://github.com/mfem/mfem and https://github.com/hypre-space/hypre respectively.
 Hypre must be built with ``HYPRE_ENABLE_MIXEDINT=ON``.
+The final validated results must match or exceed the results of double precision accuracy shown in :ref:`ValidateLaghos`.
 * The listed command line options shown in :ref:`RunningLaghos` must be used without modification.
 A few additional command line options may be added:

   * ``-d gpu`` or ``-d raja-gpu`` for GPU acceleration (note: the latter requires MFEM to be built with RAJA).